riemann1859/MapReduce-project-on-Udacity-forum-log-data/README.md

 3.)
 We are interested seeing what are the top tags used in posts.
 Write a mapreduce program and Pig script  that would output
     Top 10 tags, ordered by the number of questions they appear in.\
 4.)
 Find  the most active students of the forum.
 Is the number of posts, questions, answers or comments, sent by a student to forum closely related to his or her reputation?\
 5.)
-Find the busiest day hour, week day of the forum in average.
+Find the busiest day hour, week day of the forum in average.\
+6.)
+Find the average waiting time for an answer  in the forum.